Multi-class Semantic Segmentation of Skin Lesions via Fully Convolutional Networks: Methodology

-We solely used publicly available ISBI 2017 skin cancer challenge dataset for training the fully convolutional deep learning models.
+We used the publicly available ISIC-2017 \textit{Skin Lesion Analysis Towards Melanoma Detection Challenge} dataset \cite{codella2017skin} to train the fully convolutional deep learning models.
 RGB colorspace is used to represent all the images in this dataset.
-It includes 3 important skin lesion classes on the dermoscopy images that are benign nevi, melanoma and seborrhoeic keratoses.
-The segmentation task on these dermoscopy images based on these 3 classes is very challenging due to high inter-class similarity between these 3 classes.
-This challenge dataset consists of training set of 2000 dermoscopy images in which 1372 dermoscopy images are classified as benign nevi, 374 as melanoma and 274 as seborrhoeic keratoses.
-There are 150 images in validation set and 600 images in the test set.
-The classification of the whole dataset of 2750 images is shown in Table \ref{tab:tradFs}.
-In this dataset, the size of images vary between 540 $\times$ 722 and 4499 $\times$ 6748.
-For the training of FCNs, we resized all the images to 500 $\times$ 375 to improve the performance and reduce the computational costs.
-In the competition, the segmentation challenge was only lesion boundaries from dermoscopic images.
-Hence, there was only one class for the segmentation task.
-Whereas, in our segmentation task, we divided the whole dataset on the basis of 3 classes i.e. benign nevi, melanoma and seborrhoeic keratoses.
+It includes 3 skin lesion types using dermoscopy images: naevi, melanomas and seborrhoeic keratosis.
+The segmentation task on these dermoscopy images is very challenging due to high inter-class similarity between the 3 types of skin lesions.
+This dataset is imbalanced as there are only a total of 521 melanoma and 386 seborrheic keratosis compared to 1843 melanocytic naevi dermoscopic images.
+There are a total of 2750 dermoscopy images in the ISIC-2017 challenge dataset, as summarised in Table \ref{tab:tradFse}.